The Strassen Invariance Principle for Certain Non-stationary Markov-Feller Chains: A Criterion on the Strassen Invariance Principle for the LIL

 which, due to the definition of $\mathcal{K}$, satisfies

-Our aim now is to provide a theorem which may prove to be useful for biologists and physicists to study their models in terms of the LIL.
-Therefore it shall be formulated in the same spirit as Theorem \ref{thm:spectral_gap} and \cite[Theorem 3.2]{clt_chw} (see \cite{dawid2}-\cite{clt_chw} for the description of the possible applications of these theorems).
-While conditions \hyperref[cnd:B0]{(B0)}-\hyperref[cnd:B5]{(B5)} are sufficient for the Markov operator $P$ to be exponentially ergodic in $d_{FM}$, the Strassen invariance principle for the LIL is proven upon assuming additionally \begin{itemize} \item[(B1$^*$)] \phantomsection there exist $a^*\in(0,1)$, $b^{*}\in(0,\infty)$ such that
+Our aim now is to establish the main result of this paper.
+It shall be formulated in the same spirit as Theorem \ref{thm:spectral_gap} and \cite[Theorem 3.2]{clt_chw} (see \cite{dawid2, dawid,clt_chw, asia} for possible applications of these theorems).
+While hypotheses \hyperref[cnd:B0]{(B0)}-\hyperref[cnd:B4]{(B5)} are sufficient for the Markov operator $P$ to be exponentially ergodic in $d_{FM}$, our proof of the Strassen invariance principle for the LIL will additionally require the following condition: \begin{itemize} \item[(B1$^*$)]\phantomsection There exist $a^*\in(0,1)$ and $b^{*}\in(0,\infty)$ such that, for any $\nu\in \mathcal{M}_{1,2+r}^{\varrho(\cdot,\bar{x})}(X)$,

-\end{itemize} \begin{remark} Let us compare condition \hyperref[cnd:B1p]{(B1$^{*}$)} with (B1$^{\prime}$), which has been employed in \cite{clt_chw} to establish the CLT for the same class of Markov chains that is discussed here.
-One can observe that condition (B1$^{\prime}$) is a stronger version of \hyperref[cnd:B1]{(B1)}.
-Condition \hyperref[cnd:B1p]{(B1$^{*}$)} is of the same type, although it does not need to imply \hyperref[cnd:B1]{(B1)}.
-Consequently, in Theorem \ref{thm:LIL} we assume both \hyperref[cnd:B1]{(B1)} and \hyperref[cnd:B1p]{(B1$^{*}$)}. \end{remark}
+\end{itemize} \begin{remark} Let us compare condition \hyperref[cnd:B1p]{(B1$^{*}$)} with (B1$^{\prime}$), which has been employed in~\cite{clt_chw} to establish the CLT for a subclass of Markov-Feller chains described in Section \ref{sec:SGP}.
+The latter guarantees the existence of $a\in(0,1)$ and $b\in (0,\infty)$ such that

+One can observe that (B1$^{\prime}$) is a stronger version of \hyperref[cnd:B1]{(B1)}.
+Condition \hyperref[cnd:B1p]{(B1$^{*}$)} is of the same type, although, in general, it does not need to imply \hyperref[cnd:B1]{(B1)}.
+Consequently, in Theorem \ref{thm:LIL} we assume both \hyperref[cnd:B1]{(B1)} and~\hyperref[cnd:B1p]{(B1$^{*}$)}. \end{remark}